Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 10: phenotype, single-cell, one-time, interventional}

 We assume the path blocking property holds from any gene to the phenotype: the intervention on one gene $V_i$ does not change the phenotype $V_0$, if and only if all paths from $V_i$ to $V_0$ are blocked by intervened genes.
-For example, consider the GRN $V_1\to V_2\to V_3\to V_0$.
-If $V_3$ is already intervened, then the intervention on $V_2$ does not affect $V_0$.
-If just $V_1$ is intervened, then the intervention on $V_2$ could affect $V_0$.

-Through intervening with different genes, we can determine the path blocking relation.
-As discussed in Subsection \ref{PBP}, we can use the path blocking relation to partially determine the GRN.
-We can determine at least $n$ edges if the GRN has $n$ genes.
+With the path blocking relation, as discussed in Subsection \ref{PBP}, we can use the path blocking relation to partially determine the GRN.